qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - For weak generalized references, **every data access may fail, and requires error handling**.
 - For strong generalized reference, the **lifetime of referenced object is tightly coupled with the existence of reference**:
   - In Rust, the coupling comes from borrow checker.
 The borrow is limited by lifetime and other constraints.
   - In GC langauges, the coupling comes from GC.
 The existence of a strong reference keeps the object alive.
-Note that in GC languages there are **live-but-unusable objects** (like a `File` already closed in Java).
+Note that in GC languages there are **live-but-unusable objects** (e.g. Java `FileInputStream` is unusable after closing).
   - In reference counting, the coupling of course comes from runtime reference counting.
 - For weak generalized reference, the **lifetime of object is decoupled from referces to it**.

-### Entity component system
+If you want to design an abstraction that **decouples** object lifetime and how these objects are referenced, it's recommended to either:

+- Use weak generalized reference, such as ID and handle.
+The object can be freed without having to consider how its IDs are held.
+- Use strong generalized reference, but **add a new usability state that's decoupled with object lifetime**.
+This is common in GC languages.
+Examples:
+  - In JS, if you send an `ArrayBuffer` to another web worker, the `ArrayBuffer` object can still be referenced and kept alive, but the binary content is no longer accessible from that `ArrayBuffer` object.
+  - In Java, the IO-related objects (e.g. `FileInputStream`, `FileOutputStream`) can no longer be used after closing, even these objects are still referenced and still alive.

 ## Mutable borrow exclusiveness